Inner Peace in Divine Love

 The First Spiritual Exercises are integrated exercises that work powerfully together – each day builds on the next and each week builds on the previous one so that the whole five-week retreat is a single, progressive, and powerful experience of grace.
 Ignatian Spiritual Exercises are real exercises in the sense that they require energy, repetition, trust, patience, and a strong desire to see them through to the end.
 It is therefore important that your willingness and ability to adhere to the commitments requested be carefully considered before registering.

-- We will meet from 3:00 - 4:45 PM in the Upper Room at Holy Trinity Parish.
+- We will meet from 3:00 - 4:45 PM on Zoom.
 The graces individuals receive on this retreat often benefit the group.
 We ask for a commitment to the community, and request that you only sign up for the retreat if you believe you can make it to every session.

 - Dedicate 30-40 minutes per day for prayer and 10 minutes for reflection (prayer materials will provided).